TimeSpan.TryParseExact Method (String, String, IFormatProvider, TimeSpan)

 true if input was converted successfully; otherwise, false.

-The method parses the string representation of a time interval, which must be in the format defined by the format parameter, except that leading and trailing white-space characters are ignored.
+The method parses the string representation of a time interval, which must be in the format defined by one of the format strings specified by the formats parameter, except that leading and trailing white-space characters are ignored.
 This method is similar to the ParseExact(String, String, IFormatProvider) method, except that it does not throw an exception if the conversion fails.

-The formatProvider parameter is an IFormatProvider implementation that provides culture-specific information about the format of the returned string.
+The formatProvider parameter is an IFormatProvider implementation that provides culture-specific information about the format of the returned string if the format string used to parse input is a standard format string.
 The formatProvider parameter can be any of the following: